Financial Aid TV

 High School Students

-The College’s High School Dual Enrollment Pilot Program gives students the opportunity to earn college credits while they’re still in high school at a fraction of the cost of standard tuition rates.
+The College’s High School Dual Enrollment Program gives students the opportunity to earn college credits while they’re still in high school at a fraction of the cost of standard tuition rates.
 Interested high school juniors and seniors are invited to apply.